Hardscrabble (Bahama, North Carolina)

-Hardscrabble is a historic plantation home located near Bahama, Durham County, North Carolina.
+Hardscrabble, also known as Pleasant Grove, is a historic plantation home located near Bahama, Durham County, North Carolina.
 It consists of two houses, one Georgian and one Federal, covered by a common cross-gable roof in the late-19th century.
 The Georgian was built about 1779 and the Federal section in the 1790s.

 It was listed on the National Register of Historic Places in 1972.